ustaxcourt/ef-cms/docs/entities/Case.md

 ### partyType

-Party type of the Case Petitioner.
+Party type of the case petitioner.

 > `string` | required